Demarcation problem: Falsifiability

-Karl Popper saw demarcation as a central problem in the philosophy of science.
+Karl Popper considered demarcation as a major problem of the philosophy of science.
 Popper articulates the problem of demarcation as:

-Falsifiability is the demarcation criterion proposed by Popper as opposed to verificationism: "statements or systems of statements, in order to be ranked as scientific, must be capable of conflicting with possible, or conceivable observations".
+Falsifiability is the demarcation criterion proposed by Popper as opposed to verificationism: "statements or systems of statements, in order to be ranked as scientific, must be capable of conflicting with possible, or conceivable observations."

 Against verifiability

 Popper rejected solutions to the problem of demarcation that are grounded in inductive reasoning, and so rejected logical-positivist responses to the problem of demarcation.
 He argued that logical-positivists want to create a demarcation between the metaphysical and the empirical because they believe that empirical claims are meaningful and metaphysical ones are not.
 Unlike the Vienna Circle, Popper stated that his proposal was not a criterion of "meaningfulness".

 Popper argued that the Humean induction problem shows that there is no way to make meaningful universal statements on the basis of any number of empirical observations.
 Therefore, empirical statements are no more "verifiable" than metaphysical statements.

-This creates a problem for the line of demarcation the positivists wanted to cleave between the empirical and the metaphysical.
-By their very own "verifiability criterion", Popper argued, the empirical is subsumed into the metaphysical, and the line of demarcation between the two becomes non-existent.
+This creates a problem for the demarcation the positivists wanted to define between the empirical and the metaphysical.
+By their very own "verifiability criterion", Popper argued, the empirical is subsumed into the metaphysical, and the demarcation between the two becomes non-existent.